 As said earlier, there is no way to run Kodi on LG’s WebOS or Samsung’s Tizen.
 However, this doesn’t mean that your smart TV cannot run Kodi.
 As you are about to see, you can install Kodi on Raspberry Pi and connect it to your smart TV.

 We have previously published an in-depth guide on how to install Kodi on Raspberry Pi.
 Use the provided link and get this project started.

 If you like to combine high-resolution streaming with gaming, we’d like to recommend checking a device called Nvidia Shield TV.
-This device is incredibly capable out of the box.
 It is powered by Android, which means that you have access to millions of applications and games.
 One of those applications is Kodi.
 All you need to do to install Kodi on Nvidia Shield TV is to open the Google Play Store and download the application.

 In case you’re not a gamer, we recommend checking out the Amazon Fire TV or Fire TV Stick.
 This is a range of devices capable of streaming movies on Kodi, aside from running applications natively.
-Even though Kodi isn’t one of the native apps, you can install it if you’re willing to spend some time experimenting.
-We have published a guide on how to install Kodi on Fire TV Stick in an effort to help you with this process.
+We have published a guide on how to install Kodi on Fire Stick in an effort to help you with this process.

 We hope that we helped you clear any doubts.
-We’re sad to say that if you don’t have an Android Smart TV, you have to use a workaround.
-However, you’ll manage to install Kodi on smart TV with a bit of effort.
+We’re sad to say that unless you have an Android Smart TV, you have to use a workaround.
+However, you’ll manage to install Kodi on smart TV in 2019 with a bit of effort.